Introduction to Amazon interviews

 - Resourcefulness: Amazon operates as a system of start ups, and there are few playbooks or straight lines to how to do something.

-- Role Models: Amazon is excited to work with candidates who bring leadership skills, functional expertise, or something else to the organisation.
+- Role Models: Amazon is excited to work with candidates who bring leadership skills, functional expertise, or something else to the organization.
 The Bar Raiser wants to be excited about you joining.

 - Have you earned their trust: Do they believe what you’re telling them?
 Are you authentic?
 Have you proved you can deliver?